mh-cbon/httper/README.md

 }

 // GetByID invoke *JSONController.GetByID using the request body as a json payload.
-// Decodes reqBody as json to invoke *Controller.GetByID.
+// GetByID Decodes reqBody as json to invoke *Controller.GetByID.
 // Other parameters are passed straight
 // GetByID ...
 func (t *HTTPController) GetByID(w http.ResponseWriter, r *http.Request) {